Skip to main content

 9.4Use change control processTRUE☑Problem resolution changes implemented through GP-023 Change control management.
 Process ensures changes evaluated, approved, implemented, verified, released in controlled manner.
 Change control records link problems to resolutions.
 Git version control tracks problem fixes with flowchart showing change evaluation and approval process.

-9.5Maintain recordsTRUE☑Problem resolution records including problem reports (Git issues), investigations, change requests, implementation records, verification results (test-runs/) maintained.
-Records stored in Git repository, change control system, QMS documentation structure ().
+9.5Maintain recordsTRUE☑Problem resolution records including problem reports (Git issues), investigations, change requests, implementation records, verification results documented in R-TF-012-038 Verified Version Release.
+Records stored in Git repository, change control system per GP-023, QMS documentation structure.
 Record retention follows GP-019 Document and record control.
 Git provides permanent record with full history.

 9.6Analyze problems for trendsTRUE☑Problems analyzed for trends through post-market surveillance (GP-007, R-TF-007-001 PMS Plan), quality management review.
 Trend analysis identifies systemic issues, common failure modes, improvement areas.
-Analysis documented in PMS reports (R-TF-007-003 PSUR) and quality review.
+Analysis documented in PMS reports (R-TF-007-003 PSUR) and quality review per GP-007.
 Results inform preventive actions and process improvements.

-9.7Verify software problem resolutionTRUE☑Problem resolutions verified through testing, inspection, review to confirm fix and no adverse effects.
+9.7Verify software problem resolutionTRUE☑Problem resolutions verified through testing, inspection, review to confirm fix and no adverse effects per GP-023.
 Verification includes retesting fixed functionality and regression testing.
-Test execution records in test-runs/ directory document verification.
+Test execution documented in R-TF-012-038 Verified Version Release.
 Verification results documented in problem resolution records and test records.
 Test cases re-executed after fixes to verify resolution.

-9.8Test documentation contentsTRUE☑Test documentation verified for completeness, accuracy, consistency with testing performed.
+9.8Test documentation contentsTRUE☑Test documentation verified for completeness, accuracy, consistency with testing performed per GP-012.
 Test documentation review ensures test cases, procedures, results properly documented and traceable.
-Review documented in test review records.
+Review documented in R-TF-012-038 Verified Version Release.
 Test plans and test runs demonstrate comprehensive documentation.

 Summary